daviduhden/emailwiz/README.md

 example.org    TXT     v=spf1 mx a: -all
 ```

-The script will create a file, `~/dns_emailwiz` that will list our the records
-for your convenience, and also prints them at the end of the script.
+The script will create a file, `~/dns_emailwiz`, that lists the records for your convenience and also prints them at the end of the script.

-### Add a rDNS/PTR record as well!
+### Add a rDNS/PTR Record as Well!

-Set a reverse DNS or PTR record to avoid getting spammed.
-You can do this at
-your VPS provider, and should set it to `mail.yourdomain.tld`.
-Note that you
-should set this for both IPv4 and IPv6.
+Set a reverse DNS or PTR record to avoid getting marked as spam.
+You can do this at your VPS provider, and it should be set to `mail.yourdomain.tld`.
+Note that you should set this for both IPv4 and IPv6.

-## Making new users/mail accounts
+## Creating New Users/Mail Accounts

-Let's say we want to add a user Billy and let him receive mail, run this:
+To add a user named Billy and allow him to receive mail, run:

 ```
 useradd -m -G mail billy
 passwd billy
 ```

 Any user added to the `mail` group will be able to receive mail.
-Suppose a user
-Cassie already exists and we want to let her receive mail too.
-Just run:
+If a user named Cassie already exists and you want to allow her to receive mail, run:

 ```
 usermod -a -G mail cassie
 ```

 A user's mail will appear in `~/Mail/`.
-If you want to see your mail while ssh'd
-in the server, you could just install mutt, add `set spoolfile="+Inbox"` to
-your `~/.muttrc` and use mutt to view and reply to mail.
-You'll probably want
-to log in remotely though:
+If you want to see your mail while SSH'd into the server, you could install mutt, add `set spoolfile="+Inbox"` to your `~/.muttrc`, and use mutt to view and reply to mail.
+However, you'll probably want to log in remotely:

-## Logging in from email clients (Thunderbird/mutt/etc)
+## Logging in from Email Clients (Thunderbird/mutt/etc.)

-Let's say you want to access your mail with Thunderbird or mutt or another
-email program.
-For my domain, the server information will be as follows:
+To access your mail with Thunderbird, mutt, or another email program, use the following server information for your domain:

-- SMTP server: `mail.lukesmith.xyz`
+- SMTP server: `mail.uhden.dev`
 - SMTP port: 465
-- IMAP server: `mail.lukesmith.xyz`
+- IMAP server: `mail.uhden.dev`
 - IMAP port: 993

-## MTA-STS and DANE for improved security
+## MTA-STS and DANE for Improved Security

 ### MTA-STS

-By its very nature SMTP does not offer built-in security against man-in-the-middle attacks.
-To mitigate this risk, you can implement the MTA-STS policy, which instructs compatible senders to employ verified TLS encryption when communicating with your server.
+SMTP does not offer built-in security against man-in-the-middle attacks.
+To mitigate this risk, you can implement the MTA-STS policy, which instructs compatible senders to use verified TLS encryption when communicating with your server.

-To put this into practice, create a file named mta-sts.txt with the specified content and host it at `https://mta-sts.example.org/.well-known/`:
+To implement this, create a file named `mta-sts.txt` with the following content and host it at `https://mta-sts.example.org/.well-known/`:

 ```
 version: STSv1